Learning Discretized Neural Networks under Ricci Flow: Proof of All Time Convergence in LNE Manifolds

 \begin{theorem} Let $(\mathcal{M}^n, \bar{g}_0)$ be the LNE $n$-manifold which is linearly stable and integrable.
 Then, there exists a constant $\alpha_{\bar{g}_0}$ satisfying

 for all $\bar{g}(t) \in \tilde{\mathcal{F}}$ whose definition is given in Equation~(\ref{f}). \end{theorem}

 \begin{proof} The similar proofs can be found in \citep{devyver2014gaussian} with some minor modifications.
-Due to the linear stability requirement of LNE manifolds in Definition~\ref{def3}, $-L_{\bar{g}_0}$ is non-negative.
+Due to the linear stability requirement of LNE manifolds in Definition~\ref{def3} and Definition~\ref{def4}, $-L_{\bar{g}_0}$ is non-negative.
 Then there exists a positive constant $\alpha_{\bar{g}_0}$ satisfying

-By Taylor expansion, we repeatedly use elliptic regularity and Sobolev embedding~\citep{pacini2010desingularizing} to obtain the estimate. \end{proof}
+By Taylor expansion, we repeatedly use elliptic regularity and Sobolev embedding~\citep{pacini2010desingularizing} to obtain the estimate.
+The proof is completed. \end{proof}

 \begin{corollary} Let $(\mathcal{M}^n, \bar{g}_0)$ be the LNE $n$-manifold which is integrable.
 For a Ricci–DeTurck flow $\bar{g}(t)$ on a maximal time interval $t \in [0, T]$, if it satisfies $\|\bar{g}(t)-\bar{g}_0 \|_{L^{\infty}} < \epsilon$ where $\epsilon > 0$, then there exists a constant $C < \infty$ for $t \in [0, T]$ such that the evolution inequality satisfies